Two-Player Zero-Sum Hybrid Games: Introduction

 \subsection{Background}

 A game is an optimization problem with multiple decision makers (players), a set of constraints (potentially dynamic) that enforces the ``rules'' of the game, and a set of payoff functions to be optimized by selecting decision variables.
 Constraints on the {state and} decision variables formulated as dynamic relationships lead to {dynamic games}; see \cite{basar1999dynamic} and the references therein.
-In this setting, an interesting scenario arises when the players have different incentives, e.g., to minimize or maximize a cost function.
-Dynamic noncooperative games focus on the case in which the players select their actions in a competitive manner, such that an individual benefit potentially implies a detriment to the other players \cite{varaiya1969existence,fudenberg1991game,Owen,isaacs1999differential,Basar2017,Hespanha09}.
+In this setting, an interesting scenario arises when the players have different incentives, e.g., to minimize or maximize \sj{their own} cost function.
+Dynamic noncooperative games focus on the case in which the players select their actions \sj{with no coalition formation, such that an individual benefit does not necessarily imply a benefit to the other players} \NotAutomss{\cite{varaiya1969existence,Basar2017},}\cite{fudenberg1991game,Owen,isaacs1999differential,Hespanha09}.
 This type of dynamic game has been thoroughly studied in the literature when the dynamic constraints are given in terms of difference equations or differential equations, known as differential games.